autopi-io/documentation/docs/developer_guides/remote_can_access.md

 * **ON SIDE - AutoPi CAN-FD Pro as remote CAN master:**
     * Installed in the vehicle.
     * Connected to the vehicle CAN bus.
-    * Reads CAN traffic in real time.
+    * Reads/writes CAN data in real time.

 * **REMOTE SIDE - AutoPi CAN-FD Pro as remote CAN slave:**
     * Located with the technician.
-    * Connected to any third-party CAN or OBD-II diagnostic tool.
+    * Connected to any third-party CAN based diagnostic tool.
-    * Receives CAN frames from the vehicle and presents them locally as if directly connected to the vehicle.
+    * Transmits/receives CAN frames from the vehicle and presents them locally as if directly connected to the vehicle.

 This setup allows technicians to use **standard third-party tools** such as OBD-II scan tools, CAN analyzers, diagnostic software, or custom test equipment without being physically near the vehicle.